oreol-ag/oreol-web/overleaf/how-we-work.md

 You can do big things with small teams, but it’s hard to do small things with big teams.
 And small is often plenty.
 That’s the power of small — you do what needs to be done rather than overdoing it.

 ## Shaping up every six weeks.
-Shape Up is a methodology to help teams design, develop, and ship new features every six weeks without burning out.
-Why six?
-It’s long enough to make meaningful progress, but short enough that you can see the end from the beginning.
-Plus it gives you about eight chances a year to recalibrate and decide what to work on next.
+Shape Up is a development framework employing a unique product development approach with six-week cycles.
+During these cycles, teams work on projects with fixed timelines and flexible scopes, allowing for better focus and resource management.
+If a project isn't completed within the six weeks, it's considered a failure, and teams move on, maintaining a work-life balance without over hours.

 ## Practicing clear communication.
-You can not not communicate: few things are as important to study, practice, and perfect as clear communication. **Poor communication creates more work** and we embrace these principles to avoid that:
+Few things are as important to study, practice, and perfect as clear communication. **Poor communication creates more work and we embrace these principles to avoid that:**

 * Real-time sometimes, asynchronous most of the time.